Students love this memorable area of a triangle foldable activity for student interactive notebooks.

 Don’t be surprised when your students roll their eyes at this silly little love story – but that’s the point.
 This love story is so corny that it will stick in their memories.

-The hardest part about finding the area of triangles is forgetting to divide the area by 2.
-This foldable provides a concrete visual showing that the area of a triangle is HALF the area of a rectangle.
+The hardest part about finding the area of triangles is remembering to divide the area by 2.
+This foldable provides a concrete visual that shows the area of a triangle is exactly half the area of a rectangle.

 Formula options